j1bun/timeflow/README.md

 # PWA: The Time Flow

-A minimal PWA stopwatch with label input.
-Works offline.
+A minimal PWA, stopwatches with a name.

 ## Run locally